akramarenkov/cqos/priority/README.md

     defer close(feedback)

-    // Used only in this example for detect that all written data are processed measurements := make(chan bool)
+    // Used only in this example for detect that all written data are processed measures := make(chan string)
-    defer close(measurements)
+    defer close(measures)

-    // For equaling use FairDivider, for prioritization use RateDivider or custom divider disciplineOpts := priority.Opts[string]{
+    // For equaling use FairDivider, for prioritization use
+    // RateDivider or custom divider
+    opts := priority.Opts[string]{
         Divider:          priority.RateDivider,
         Feedback:         feedback,
         HandlersQuantity: uint(handlersQuantity),